tomjoht/learnapidoc/_docs/Exploring Other APIs/docapis_eventbrite_example.md

 <a href="https://www.eventbrite.com/developer/v3/endpoints/events/"><img src="images/eventsendpointeventbrite.png" alt="EventBrite Event" /></a>

 {: .note}
-Instead of calling them \"resources,\" the EventBrite API uses the term \"objects.\"" %}
+Instead of calling them \"resources,\" the EventBrite API uses the term \"objects.\"

 The events object allows us to "retrieve a paginated response of public event objects from across Eventbrite's directory, regardless of which user owns the event."